-For Jindal, based on the results of the differential pricing analysis, Commerce preliminarily finds that the value of all U.S. sales passing the Cohen's d test is 78.12 percent, and confirms the existence of a pattern of prices that differ significantly among purchasers, regions or time periods.24 Commerce preliminarily determines that there is a meaningful difference between the weighted-average margin calculated using an alternative comparison method based on applying the average-to-transaction method to all U.S. sales.
-Accordingly, Commerce preliminarily determines to apply the average-to-transaction alternative method for all U.S. sales to calculate the weighted-average dumping margin for Jindal.25
+For Jindal, based on the results of the differential pricing analysis, Commerce preliminarily finds that the value of all U.S. sales passing the Cohen's d test is 0.69 percent, and confirms that there is not a pattern of prices that differ significantly among purchasers, regions or time periods.
+Accordingly, Commerce preliminarily determines to apply the standard method for all U.S. sales to calculate the weighted-average dumping margin for Jindal.